-Financial Aid Satisfactory Academic Progress Standards
+Satisfactory Academic Progress

-Students are required to complete 67% of the cumulative credits attempted based on their enrollment status.
+Students must complete 67% of the cumulative credits attempted based on their enrollment status.
 All credits attempted will be calculated into the completion percentage.
 This includes courses that are designated with a withdrawal, incomplete, non-credit courses and courses that have been repeated.
 Any coursework that has been accepted as transfer credit toward current program completion will also be included in progress made toward the current program.

 Suspension for Extraordinary Circumstances

-Saint Paul College may immediately suspend a student in certain circumstances, such as but not limited to:
+The College may immediately suspend a student in certain circumstances, such as but not limited to:

-- a student who demonstrates an attendance pattern that abuses the receipt of financial aid.
+- A student who demonstrates an attendance pattern that abuses the receipt of financial aid.

-Download Satisfactory Academic Progress / Financial Aid Suspension Appeal Form (PDF)
+Academic and Financial Aid Suspension Appeal

-Credits for which financial aid is disbursed under a consortium agreement will be recorded as consortium agreement credits and will be included in the calculation of Satisfactory Academic Progress for financial aid.
+Consortium Agreements: Credits for which financial aid is disbursed under a consortium agreement will be recorded as consortium agreement credits and will be included in the calculation of Satisfactory Academic Progress for financial aid.

-College Readiness and ESOL courses are included in the cumulative Grade Point Average (GPA) and completion rate.
+College Readiness and ESOL Courses: College Readiness and ESOL courses are included in the cumulative Grade Point Average (GPA) and completion rate.
 ESL courses and up to 30 credits of College Readiness coursework are excluded from the 150% maximum time frame calculation.

-Credits taken at previous schools accepted for current program requirements will be included in the 150% maximum timeframe calculation.
+Transfer Credits: Credits taken at previous schools accepted for current program requirements will be included in the 150% maximum timeframe calculation.

-Coursework designated with a Withdraw (W) are included in calculations for the cumulative completion rate and maximum timeframe.
+Withdrawals: Coursework designated with a Withdraw (W) are included in calculations for the cumulative completion rate and maximum timeframe.
 Coursework designated with a Failure to Unofficially Withdraw (FW) are included in calculations for Grade Point Average (GPA), cumulative completion rate, and maximum timeframe.